Our research is editorially independent but we

 In Hong Kong, you’ll find one of the best fireworks displays on earth, with an amazing pyrotechnic show that features a showering of lights and sounds over Victoria Harbour as well as a countdown that includes a replica Times Square ball drop at midnight.
 If you want a good spot to see the show, be sure to arrive early before the New Year officially begins.
 The best views can be found from the water by boat, but if you’re on land, the Avenue of Stars in Tsim Sha Tsui in Kowloon or the bars in the Lan Kwai Fong district are also great places to celebrate.

-In the Slovak capital of Bratislava, its medieval Old Town hosts live concerts, open-air dance parties and a fireworks show over the Danube River.
-Multiple stages are spread throughout the area featuring some of the best local bands, dance groups and a variety of other performers that entertain all night long.
+In the Slovak capital of Bratislava, its medieval Old Town hosts live concerts, open-air dance parties, and fireworks show over the Danube River.
+Multiple stages are spread throughout the area featuring some of the best local bands, dance groups, and a variety of other performers that entertain all night long.
 Old Town is divided into a “concert zone” for those who want to enjoy the music and “party zones” for people who want to socialize, while massive screens broadcast celebrations of other capital cities around the world.
-It’s an unpretentious, noisy affair, with the use of rehtackas – wooden noisemakers, meant to chase away any negative energy from the past year.
+It’s an unpretentious, noisy affair, with the use of rehtackas – wooden noisemakers meant to chase away any negative energy from the past year.

 If you’re looking for a cultured celebration, Vienna offers dignified balls, classical music concerts and some of the best symphonies in the world on New Year’s Eve, although the city is much more than its fancy galas.
 You’ll also find revelers in the city center, Silvesterpfad, with the party lasting until well after midnight.
 It features plenty of hot mulled wine, toffee apples, and, when the chimes of the Pummerin bell ring from the tower of St. Stephen’s Cathedral, a fireworks show begins.
 A dinner party cruise along the Danube offers some of the best views of the magnificent display, but you’ll want to save some energy for January 1st when a crowd gathers in front of City Hall to watch the famed New Year’s concert from the Vienna Philharmonic on a huge TV screen.